May 23, 2026 · SkyeVault · Cloudflare · 0S production · founder day log

 • Marketing Pages preview after the proof-link correction: https://a1737a2a.metraiyux-0s-marketing.pages.dev

-• Formal headed browser proof was skipped because I chose to live-check it myself; HTTP smoke checks passed for the public pages/assets and owner-gated proof behavior.
+• HTTP smoke checks passed for the public pages/assets and owner-gated proof behavior; the public claim stays tied to those checks.

 The real win is bigger than a backup.